Homeland season 6

 The sixth season of the American television drama series Homeland premiered on January 15, 2017, and concluded on April 9, 2017, on Showtime, consisting of 12 episodes.
 The series started as a loosely based variation of the two-season run of the Israeli television series Hatufim (English: Prisoners of War) created by Gideon Raff and was developed for American television by Howard Gordon and Alex Gansa.
 The sixth season was released on Blu-ray and DVD on February 6, 2018.

+Taking place some months after the events of the fifth season, the season, set in New York City, follows the period between the election and inauguration of United States president-elect Elizabeth Keane.
+Carrie, now working at a nonprofit providing legal aid to local Muslims, works with Saul to uncover a possible conspiracy against Keane while struggling to raise her young daughter Franny and look after a disabled Peter Quinn.

 Plot

 Set several months after her actions prevent a sarin attack in Berlin, Carrie Mathison is back in the United States, living in Brooklyn, New York with her young pre-school aged daughter.
 She works for a nonprofit organization providing legal aid to local Muslims.
 Alive, but now disabled, Peter Quinn lives with the fallout of a major stroke and PTSD.
 Dar Adal and Saul Berenson continue to work for the CIA, dealing with United States counterterrorism initiatives.

-The season is set around the imminent election of the United States' first female president, Senator Elizabeth Keane, and takes place between her election day and inauguration day.
+The season is set around the imminent inauguration of the United States' first female president, Senator Elizabeth Keane, and takes place between her election day and inauguration day.
 The season deals with a suspected cover-up of a terror plot, and the Joint Comprehensive Plan of Action.